SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

             }
         }
    ```
-4. You have to now build and deploy the application with these changes, refer to [Build, Deploy and Run HTML5 Application on SAP Cloud Platform](../create-application/buildDeploy/README.md).
+4. You have to now build and deploy the application with these changes, refer to [Build, Deploy and Run HTML5 Application on SAP BTP](../create-application/buildDeploy/README.md).

 ### Create a Launchpad Site

-1. Login to your SAP Cloud Platform account.
+1. Login to your SAP BTP account.
-2. Goto your Subaccount and click on Subscriptions.
+2. Goto your subaccount and click on Subscriptions.
-3. Search for **Launchpad** and click on 'Go to Application'.
-If you are not subcribed, first "Subscribe" to Launchpad and then open the application.
+3. Search for **Launchpad** and click on **Go to Application**.
+If you are not subcribed, first **Subscribe** to Launchpad and then open the application.

    ![Open Biz App Studio](./images/openLaunchpad.png)

-4. Enter your SAP Cloud Platform Email and password to login to the Launchpad Application which opens in a separate browser tab.
+4. Enter your SAP BTP email and password to login to the Launchpad Application which opens in a separate browser tab.

 5. Click on *Create Site* to create a company Launchpad site.